jazad136/bfs-xml/README.md

 maintainer email: jsaddlerecu@gmail.com

+# News
+Hey, a release was expected Friday, July 23, but it was delayed due to unexpected release preparation difficulties.
+So a reasonable way to make up for it is to release today, Sunday, July 25 instead.
+In addition, some additional reasons to use the product will be added:
+* I don't know of any reasons why Java 8 can't be supported.
+So you will be able to use Java 8.
+* I don't know of any reasons why Java 11 can't be supported.
+So you will be able to use Java 11.
+* Why not make it easiest to use the product by making a JAR file so it can be run easily?

+Jar files for Java 8, 11, and 13 will be provided on the release page.
+They are easy to make.

+July 25th everyone.

 ## Why Use BFS-XML
 Reading structured inputs in an object oriented programming languages can be hard.
 For XML, there can be lots of legwork involved.